Copy these flames fire drawings to prove to yourself that you are capable of drawing anything you put your mind to.

 Here is an outline of a campfire that is designed to simplify a normally complex subject.

-Flame drawing would best be done in color but for the exercise of achieving a good resemblance, it does us good to practice in pencil for now.
+Flame drawing would best be done in color but for the exercise of achieving a good resemblance, it does us good to practice in pencil first.

 When you learn how fires are built (see below), you also learn how to draw them in a way that tells a story.